Ghana

 MOMENTUM partners with the national government and local partners across 10 Ghanaian regions to help women, children, and young people access safe, effective health care.
 We focus primarily on increasing access to long-acting reversible contraception (LARCs) through Ghana’s private sector and building the capacity of public and private health systems to provide high-quality health and nutrition services that meet the diverse needs of mothers, newborns, children, and young people.
 We also work with youth-led organizations to hold these health systems accountable for their family planning needs.
 In the first year of the COVID-19 pandemic, we also worked with the Government of Ghana to keep essential public health care safe and accessible.

-Learn more about our programs in West Africa
+Learn more about our programs in the West Africa region

 Empowering Youth to Hold Health Systems Accountable for Family Planning